lucasaa482/gitscrolls/meta/odyssey-encounter-map.md

 ---

 ### **SCROLL VI: THE SIREN'S SONG OF EASY CHAOS**
-*"Creative Chaos" - The First Temptation*
+*"Songs of the Chaos Sirens" - The First Temptation*

 #### The Homeric Parallel: **The Sirens**
 - Tuxilles tries to sail home, wounded and exhausted